msalahat2015/handwritingRecognition/README.md

-Handwritten Digit Classification Using CNNs
+# Handwritten Digit Classification Using CNNs

-This project implements and compares multiple Convolutional Neural Network (CNN) architectures for handwritten digit classification.
-The models are trained and evaluated using the Arabic Handwritten Digits Dataset (AHDD) and the MNIST dataset.
+This repository implements and compares multiple Convolutional Neural Network (CNN) architectures for handwritten digit classification.
+The models are trained and evaluated using the **Arabic Handwritten Digits Dataset (AHDD)**.

-📁 Dataset Preparation
+---

-AHDD Dataset
+## 📁 Dataset Preparation

-Loaded from Google Drive in CSV format.
+### AHDD Dataset

-Each image is reshaped from a 784-dimensional vector to a 28×28 grayscale image.
+- Loaded from Google Drive in CSV format.

-Pixel values are normalized to the range
+- Each image is reshaped from a 784-dimensional vector to a 28×28 grayscale image.
-[0,1]
+- Pixel values are normalized to the range [0, 1].
-[0,1].
+- A custom PyTorch `Dataset` and `DataLoader` are used for efficient batching.

-Images are resized to 227×227 to match AlexNet input requirements.
+---

-A custom PyTorch Dataset and DataLoader are used for efficient batching and training.
+## 🧠 Models Implemented

-MNIST Dataset
+### 1️⃣ AlexNet

-Downloaded directly using torchvision.datasets.
+- Modified to accept single-channel grayscale images.

-Images are converted to tensors and normalized.
+- Deep convolutional architecture for hierarchical feature extraction.

-Used for training and testing LeNet and the Custom CNN models.
+- Fully connected layers perform digit classification.

-🧠 Models Implemented
+- Trained using Adam optimizer and evaluated with accuracy, F1-score, and a normalized confusion matrix.

-1️⃣ AlexNet
+### 2️⃣ LeNet

-Adapted to accept single-channel grayscale images.
+- Classical CNN architecture designed for digit recognition.

-Deep convolutional architecture for hierarchical feature extraction.
+- Uses convolution, ReLU activation, and average pooling.

-Fully connected layers perform digit classification.
+- Lightweight and efficient, serving as a baseline model.

-Optimized using Adam and evaluated with accuracy, F1-score, and a normalized confusion matrix.
+- Performance evaluated using accuracy, F1-score, and confusion matrix.

-2️⃣ LeNet
+### 3️⃣ Custom CNN

-Classical CNN architecture designed for digit recognition.
+- Deeper and more flexible CNN architecture.

-Uses convolution, ReLU activation, and average pooling.
+- Uses convolutional blocks with batch normalization, ReLU, and max pooling.

-Lightweight and efficient for baseline performance comparison.
+- Applies global average pooling for compact feature representation.

-Evaluation includes accuracy, F1-score, and confusion matrix visualization.
+- Designed to enhance feature learning and classification performance.

-3️⃣ Custom CNN
+---

-Designed with multiple convolutional blocks.
+## ⚙️ Training Configuration

-Incorporates batch normalization, ReLU activation, and max pooling.
+- **Loss Function:** Cross-Entropy Loss

-Uses global average pooling for compact feature representation.
+- **Optimizer:** Adam

-Provides improved feature learning and robust classification performance.
+- **Batch Size:** 64

-⚙️ Training & Optimization
+- **Epochs:** 10

-Loss Function: Cross-Entropy Loss
+All models are trained using supervised learning and evaluated on a separate test set.

-Optimizer: Adam
+---

-Batch Size: 64
+## 📊 Evaluation Metrics

-Epochs: 10
+- Classification Accuracy

-Each model is trained using supervised learning and evaluated on a separate test set.
+- Macro F1-score

-📊 Evaluation Metrics
+- Normalized Confusion Matrix (saved as high-resolution images)

-Classification Accuracy
+---

-Macro F1-score
+## 📌 Outputs

-Normalized Confusion Matrix (saved as high-resolution images)
+- Trained CNN models

-📌 Output
+- Training loss per epoch

-Trained CNN models
+- Test accuracy and F1-score

-Printed training loss per epoch
+- Normalized confusion matrix visualizations for each model

-Accuracy and F1-score results
+---

-Confusion matrix visualizations for each model
+## 🚀 Conclusion

-🚀 Conclusion
+This project demonstrates and compares the effectiveness of classical, deep, and custom-designed CNN architectures for handwritten digit recognition, highlighting their performance and architectural differences.

-This project demonstrates the effectiveness of different CNN architectures for handwritten digit recognition, highlighting the trade-offs between classical, deep, and custom-designed networks.
+---